numpy/numpy/doc/source/user/basics.indexing.rst

 :meth:`np.nonzero() <ndarray.nonzero>` function directly as an index since it always returns a tuple of index arrays.

-Because the special treatment of tuples, they are not automatically converted to an array as a list would be.
+Because of the special treatment of tuples, they are not automatically converted to an array as a list would be.
 As an example: ::

  >>> z[[1, 1, 1, 1]]  # produces a large array